kairosity/mp4-lionize/testing.md

 4. Editing a product. (staff user)
 5. Adding and removing products from the Shop. (staff user)

-6. Deleting a product. (superuser) * This *had* been included as a GET request until reaching this security testing process, at which point, I decided that it was safer to remove the delete product functionality from the front-end completely.
-As there is no need for staff members to delete products, and superusers can do so far more securely from the Django backend.
+6. Deleting a product. (superuser) * This *had* been included as a GET request until reaching this security testing process, at which point, I decided that it was safer to change the delete functionality to be a POST request.
+So now, clicking the delete button brings the superuser to a separate delete page, where they must confirm the deletion via a CSRF protected POST request.
+I also decided to only grant superusers the power to delete products completely, as it is an irreversible command and given that staff users can remove products from the shop, there is really no need for them to be able to delete products completely from the database.

-All of which
+*Only for the __CRUD__ requirement in the FullStacks framework assessment guidelines, I would probably remove this functionality completely from the Front End, as it is not needed there.

+7. Marking a message as resolved or open. (staff user)